-- If you have a girl, teach her to wipe from front to back after she uses the bathroom so that germs from the rectum are not wiped onto the vulva. - Teach your child to go to the bathroom regularly through the day to prevent him or her holding the urine. - If you have an uncircumcised boy, teach him how to wash the foreskin on the penis regularly. - Provide a healthy diet which includes fruit, vegetables and plenty to drink.
+- Avoid using bubble bath. - Dress your child in loose-fitting cotton underwear. - If you have a girl, teach her to wipe from front to back after she uses the bathroom so that germs from the rectum are not wiped onto the vulva. - Teach your child to go to the bathroom regularly through the day to prevent him or her holding the urine. - If you have an uncircumcised boy, teach him how to wash the foreskin on the penis regularly. - Provide a healthy diet which includes fruit, vegetables and plenty to drink.